romario333/oliver-primevue/EVALUATION.md

 Both **Primevue** and **Vuetify** are well-maintained projects with long histories.
 Primevue is more flexible and backed by a dedicated company.
 Vuetify offers better ease of use out-of-the-box.

-**Shadcn-vue** raises concerns due to its "own your component" approach and uncertain long-term viability.
+**Shadcn-vue** raises concerns due to its "own your component code" approach and uncertain long-term viability.

 ## Project Health

 ### Contributor Activity

-Contributor statistics provide a snapshot of project health:
+Contributor statistics provide a good insight into project health:

 - [Primevue](https://github.com/primefaces/primevue/graphs/contributors): 3 active contributors
 - [Vuetify](https://github.com/vuetifyjs/vuetify/graphs/contributors): 2 active contributors
 - [Shadcn-vue](https://github.com/unovue/shadcn-vue/graphs/contributors), [Reka-ui](https://github.com/unovue/reka-ui/graphs/contributors): 1 active contributor

-PrimeVue clearly leads here due to corporate backing and sustained activity.
-Vuetify is a solid choice as well.
+**PrimeVue** clearly leads here due to corporate backing and sustained activity. **Vuetify** is a solid choice as well.

-Vuetify is a solid choice.
+**Shadcn-vue** seems to be essentially a one-man show.

 ### Long-term Sustainability

 - **PrimeVue** and **Vuetify** are mature, continuously maintained projects.
 - **Shadcn-vue** is newer (first commit in 2023), and activity is already slowing down, raising potential sustainability concerns.
-This is especially concerning because the project is a one-man show.

 ### Popularity (Weekly npm Downloads)